 so last year, emily had a "communication book" that traveled with her to and from school. her teacher and i wrote back and forth daily to keep up to date on how emily was doing. (we filled an entire composition book over the course of the school year.)

-we had em's IEP meeting last june where we met the woman who was supposed to be her preschool teacher this year. at the IEP meeting, the originally scheduled teacher told us that they used a communication log as well. long story short, due to budget cuts, she is not the preschool teacher and we have someone else instead (which we didn't know until emily came home on the first day of school no).
+we had em's IEP meeting last june where we met the woman who was supposed to be her preschool teacher this year. at the IEP meeting, the originally scheduled teacher told us that they used a communication log as well. long story short, due to budget cuts, she is not the preschool teacher and we have someone else instead (which we didn't know until emily came home on the first day of school ).

 well, the point of all this ramble is that so far after the first 7 days of school, we have received almost no communication from the teacher about emily's school day. the first day, we received a hand-written note that said she had a good day and was already picking up on the new routine, etc and that it probably helped that emily knew the teachers already. ihni how she would know them, so i wrote a quick note back saying that emily had a good day and that we were surprised about the teacher change. i also asked if emily recognized them from school the previous year and the teacher wrote back "yes she did." that was it.